 The paper proceeds as follows.
 Section 2 sets up the model.
 Section 3 provides the main results, which are then illustrated in Section 4.
 Section 5 shows robustness of the results, in particular with respect to asymmetric equilibria.
-Regulatory implications are discussed in Section 6.
-Section 7 briefly discusses potential other applications of our model.
+Section 6 briefly discusses potential other applications of our model.